Myosotis scorpioides

 Myosotis scorpioides (syn.
 Myosotis palustris), the true forget-me-not or water forget-me-not, is a forget-me-not plant species in the borage family, Boraginaceae.

 Distribution and habitat

 This herbaceous perennial plant is native to Europe and Asia, but is widely distributed elsewhere, including much of North America, as an introduced species and sometimes a noxious weed.
-The plant is common and widespread in Britain, however is very rare in Jersey.
+The plant is common and widespread in Britain, but is very rare in Jersey.

 The plant is usually found in damp or wet habitats, such as bogs, ponds, streams, ditches, fen and rivers.
 Whilst it favours wet ground, it can survive submerged in water, and often can form floating rafts.

 Description

 It is an erect to ascending plant of up to 70 cm, bearing small (8–12 mm) flowers pink in bud, becoming blue when fully open, with yellow centers and white honey guides.
 The plant is distinguished by its long style.
 The leaves are oblong to linear and pubescent on both sides.
 It blooms from mid-spring to first frost in temperate climates.

 Myosotis scorpioides is also known as water scorpion grass due to the spiraling curve of its inflorescence in the form of a scorpioid cyme.
 Its corolla is tubular, nectar collected at the base is sucked by pollinating animals like insects and small birds.